vim-diesel/new-service/README.md

 ## Why Go?

-- A lower # of lines of code.

 - Readability as a first principle.

 - Average developer can maintain 10,000 lines of code.

 - Thin layer of abstraction